 Chemistry | 1.
 Introduction to fundamental concepts of chemistry | 2.
 Atomic structure | 3.
 Gases | 4.
 Liquids | 5.
 Solids | 6.
 Chemical equilibrium | 7.
 Reaction kinetics | 8.
 Thermo-chemistry and energetics of chemical reactions | 9.
 Electrochemistry | 10.
 Chemical bonding | 11.
 S and p block elements | 12.
 Transition elements | 13.
 Fundamental principles of organic chemistry | 14.
 Chemistry of hydrocarbons | 15.
 Alkyl halides | 16.
 Alcohols and phenols | 17.
 Adehydes and ketones | 18.
 Carboxylic acids | 19.
 Macromolecules |

 English | 1.
 Comprehend key vocabulary | 2.
 Demonstrate control of tenses and sentence structure | 3.
-Demonstrate ability to differentiate between correct and incorrect structure of sentences & Use of writing conventions of spelling, capitalization and Punctuation | 4.
+Demonstrate ability to differentiate between correct and incorrect structure of sentences & Use of writing conventions of spelling, capitalization, and Punctuation | 4.
 Demonstrate correct use of subject-verb agreement & of articles and prepositions | 5.
 Demonstrate ability to identify mistakes in sentences or short written texts.
-These errors could be of inappropriate word order, vocabulary etc. | 6 Demonstrate ability to comprehend short written text and select the most appropriate responses | |||||||||||||
+These errors could be of inappropriate word order, vocabulary etc. | 6 Demonstrate ability to comprehend short written text and select the most appropriate responses |

-A great way to revise for the MDCAT exam is past papers.
+A great way to revise for the MDCAT exam is to past papers.
 After conceptually understanding the subject at hand with revision and an educational platform like Nearpeer’s MDCAT test preparation, you can figure out your strengths and weaknesses, solve past papers and practice through (where applied):

 For past paper access, you can sign up for an MDCAT course with Nearpeer and receive access to quizzes, pop-up questions, and past paper question-solving.

-The PMC MDCAT passing percentage is 65%.
+The PMC MDCAT passing percentage was

 The Breakdown is as follows: